Oma's No Bean Chili

 Make this NO bean chili and listen to the compliments come pouring in.
 Not only that, but it's so easy to change up this recipe from a soup to a sauce.
 Magnificent!
 German?
 No. Wunderbar?
 YES!
+Without the beans, this is a nice low-carb dinner.
 OR add a couple of cans of kidney beans (red or white) or your favorite types.

 Then, of course, this is no longer a "NO" bean version of chili, but a rather wonderful bowl of 'regular' chili! ... add extra spices if you want it HOT!